 April 3, 2017: Gleneagles Country Club began renovations to the Clubhouse as part of the Healthy Lifestyle and Phase II Renovation.
 These enhancements are taking place to the Fitness Center and Pool in order to best serve the needs of current and future members for years to come.

 Since 2014, the Board of Governors, staff and select committees have been working with the membership through the use of focus groups, surveys, round tables and town hall meetings to address the membership needs for an update to our club with an emphasis on our Fitness Center, Pool, and creating a healthy lifestyle community.
 Additional insight and guidance was gathered through the services of a qualified professional team consisting of interior designers, general contractors, architects and engineers.

 The new construction Healthy Lifestyle Center building will provide 15,000 square feet to accommodate our membership and their endeavor for a healthy lifestyle.
 The Center will include ample space for cardio equipment, strength equipment, physical therapy, massage therapy, and a new multi-purpose room which will accommodate an endless variety of fitness and social events.
 A new construction pool in an ideal location near the Healthy Lifestyle Center and Grille Room will offer expanded opportunities for pool fitness as well as recreational pool use in shaded areas.
-Construction will begin in April 2017 with grand opening expected in February 2018.
+Construction will begin in April 2017 with grand opening expected in March 2018.
 Download the full Renovation Brochure here.